 Most people generally review their investments once a year.
-But many things can happen over the course of 12 months that might impact your financial portfolio.
-Check out three reasons to consider a mid-year investment review.
+But many things can happen over the course of 12 months that might impact your investment portfolio.
+Check out three reasons to consider a midyear investment review.

-Financial checkups can be an effective way to measure progress toward your goals.
+A financial portfolio checkup can be an effective way to measure progress toward your goals.
 They can show you what’s working well and uncover issues you may need to address.
-Many "buy and hold" investors generally review their investments once a year.
-However, it’s also important to consider doing a mid-year financial checkup.
-A variety of things can happen in six months that might impact your portfolio, including market developments, new tax laws, and significant life events such as the birth of a child or marriage.
+Many “buy and hold” investors generally review their investments once a year.
+However, it’s also important to consider doing a midyear portfolio checkup.
+A variety of things can happen in six months that might impact your portfolio, including market developments, tax law changes, and significant life events such as marriage or the birth of a child.

-Whether you go it alone or work with a pro, here's how a mid-year financial review could help you manage your portfolio.
+Whether you go it alone or work with a pro, here’s how a midyear portfolio checkup could help you manage your portfolio.

-A mid-year financial checkup could help you determine if your asset allocation still reflects your risk tolerance, and if your portfolio is positioned for a rising-rate environment.
-It might also reveal if you’re potentially over-weighted in a particular asset class or sector given the current market conditions.
+A midyear portfolio checkup could help you determine if your asset allocation is suited for your goals, and if your portfolio is positioned for a potential rate change.
+It might also reveal if you’re potentially overweighted in a particular asset class or sector given the current market conditions.

 Based on your findings, you might consider:

-If you don't enjoy following the markets, you may also want to consider a managed portfolio solution, offered by TD Ameritrade Investment Management, LLC, where financial professionals monitor your portfolio on your behalf and rebalance it as necessary.
+If you don’t enjoy following the markets, you may want to consider a managed portfolio solution offered by TD Ameritrade Investment Management, LLC.
+With a managed portfolio, financial professionals monitor your investments on your behalf and rebalance the portfolio as necessary.

-Have you experienced a significant event like marriage, birth of a child, death of a loved one, or new job within the last six months?
+Have you experienced a significant event like marriage, the adoption or birth of a child, the death of a loved one, or taking on a new job within the last six months?
 If so, it’s important to make sure your financial plan aligns with your new situation.
-A mid-year financial checkup can help you determine the types of changes you might need to make, such as:
+A midyear portfolio checkup can help you determine the types of changes you might need to make.
+You may want to:

 for thinkMoney ®